-> In addition to his scholarly work, Professor Hackney writes op-eds that have been published in places such as the Washington Post, The New Republic, and Salon.
-He is also frequently quoted in the press as a national expert on nonprofit organizations.
+In addition to his scholarly work, Professor Hackney writes op-eds that have been published in places such as the Washington Post, The New Republic, and Salon.
+He is also frequently quoted in the press as a national expert on nonprofit organizations, including in the Wall Street Journal.
 He is one of the founding members of a blog on tax law authored by top tax professors called the Surly Subgroup.
 You can follow him on Twitter @EOTaxProf where Forbes has recognized him as one of the top 100 accounts to follow on matters of tax.

 Professor Hackney is deeply engaged in law reform efforts.
 He served as a member of the Advisory Committee to the Independent Sector to update its Ethics and Principles of Good Governance for Nonprofit Organizations in 2014.
 In Louisiana, he served as a member of the Louisiana Tax Institute, a state board created to aid the state in improving its tax system.
 He also served as a member of the corporations committee of the Louisiana Law Institute to revise the limited liability company statute of Louisiana.
 He is an author of a treatise on limited liability companies in Louisiana.